What's Barefoot Running All About — And Is It Worth Trying?

 Over time, running barefoot may significantly strengthen your feet and ankle muscles, said Alina Kennedy, C.S.C.S., certified running coach and physiotherapist.

-"Think about running along an unpaved trail barefoot", Kennedy said.
-"Because of the uneven surface, the joints and muscles in your feet have to mould around that surface to support your body".
+"Think about running along an unpaved trail barefoot," Kennedy said.
+"Because of the uneven surface, the joints and muscles in your feet have to mold around that surface to support your body."

 That means running barefoot can help to develop adaptability, strength and balance.
 Over time, Kennedy said that it can make you a more resilient runner and an overall better athlete.
 Also, depending on the type of shoes you usually wear, you may be eliminating a significant amount of weight from your feet, which can result in a potential speed boost.